SjVer/Whack-a-Window/README.md

 ## References/Credits

 The use of pre-existing code (apart from the changes mentioned above) is always denoted by a comment and a reference to its source.
-The assets have their licences or readme's included.
+All sounds have been downloaded from FreeSound.
+The other assets have their licences or readme's included.

 ## Building